- About us

-Home » News » News » Exhibition of stone artifacts from the depot of the NIAM – BAS in the Serdica II new subway station
+Home » News » News » Exhibition of stone artifacts from the depot of the NAIM – BAS in the Serdica II new subway station

-Exhibition of stone artifacts from the depot of the NIAM – BAS in the Serdica II new subway station
+Exhibition of stone artifacts from the depot of the NAIM – BAS in the Serdica II new subway station

-The National Institute of Archaeology with Museum of the Bulgarian Academy of Sciences arranged artifacts coming from the Roman Serdica in a temporary exhibition.
+The National Archaeological Institute with Museum of the Bulgarian Academy of Sciences arranged artifacts coming from the Roman Serdica in a temporary exhibition.
 It is opened in the Serdica II new subway station.
-The artifacts belong to the depot of NIAM-BAS.
+The artifacts belong to the depot of NAIM-BAS.
 All of them have been discovered on the territory of the antique town of Serdica.

 The exhibition presents some architectural details as marble capitals from the AD 2nd c. and a marble column with a Latin inscription about the reconstruction of Serdica water main in AD 580; votive stelae from the AD 2nd – 3rd c. representing Heros, Pan, Artemis and Mithras; a statuette of Cybele inscribed in Greek from the AD 2nd c.; a vase fragment with relief decoration dating from the AD 3rd c.; a male bust of Palliatus type from the AD 2nd c.; and a marble relief representing the town gates of Serdica from the AD 2nd c., etc.